|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Wassail has been used for centuries in its various forms as a comforting which families would serve to carolers and other visitors during the Christmas season.
+Wassail is a traditional holiday punch that has been served for centuries.
+It is a comforting drink which families would serve to carolers and other visitors during the Christmas season.
 The tradition of going house to house to visit like this is known as wassailing and groups often spent an entire day or evening making their rounds.

-Simmer for 10 minutes, without allowing it to reach a boil and stirring occasionally.
+In a saucepan, combine the water and spices.
+Simmer over low heat for 10 minutes, without allowing it to reach a boil.
+Stir occasionally.

-Add the sherry and sugar and continue to heat and stir for a few minutes.
+Add the sherry and sugar and continue to heat and stir for a few minutes, ensuring the sugar dissolves completely.
+Remove from the heat.

 Add the brandy.